- What

 Forster & Heighes

 Alan Read, the director of Performance Foundation, Kings College, invited Ewan Forster and Christopher Heighes to investigate the myriad buildings and spaces of the University.
-Forster & Heighes are an intriguing and engaging duo, who together create – through a painstaking, determined process of enquiry – highly revealing and incisive performative responses to architectural sites, very often focusing on the overlooked or neglected areas and histories of the buildings, spaces and archives.
+This intriguing and engaging duo together create – through a painstaking, determined process of enquiry – highly incisive and revealing performative responses to architectural sites, very often focusing on the overlooked or neglected areas and histories of the buildings, spaces and archives.
 SecMoCo were asked to design the logotype and publication to accompany the installation within the university exhibition rooms, entitled Plant Science: the disposal of 68 Half Moon Lane.
 This documented the ‘de-commissioning’ of one of the colleges’ sites in West London, taking the form, and using the language of, auction catalogues.

 First edition published by Performance Foundation, London, UK; 24pp, 230 x 165mm; full colour throughout